feature

 Louis had taken Maths at A-level.
 He always knew this would be a difficult subject, and in the end, this is where his grades dropped.
 Looking back, I wish I’d talked more to Louis about his A-level choices.
 Potentially by studying a more humanity-based subject like Politics, he might have found it easier to get the required grades.

 My son, like most of his friends, was in denial leading up to results day.
-The thought of preparing for Clearing was “far too stressful”, so I took on the task of putting together a spreadsheet including universities offering similar History courses, their Clearing grades, and hotline numbers.
-I also listed joint honours courses like History and Politics BA (Hons).
+The thought of preparing for Clearing was “far too stressful”, so I took on the task of putting together a spreadsheet including universities offering similar courses, their Clearing grades, and hotline numbers.
+I also listed joint honours courses that were available.

 There is no doubt it can be one of the most intense days, but it can be made much easier by universities who’ll be understanding on the phone and try to offer exciting options.